WestDRI/wgpages/content/julia1/julia-09-persistent-arrays.md

 A channel is local to a process; in the examples above they are local to the control process, and they be accessed only from the control process.
 Similarly, if we define a channel on worker 2, the control process or worker 3 cannot directly refer to that channel.
-However, they can do this through a `RemoteChannel` that can put and take values across workers.

-Consider this:
+However, they can do this through a `RemoteChannel` that can send/fetch values to/from other workers.
+Consider this example:

 ```jl
 using Distributed